italianpenty/appunti/LAB/CRTP no C2.md

 ![[Pasted image 20231025145545.png]]
 *Retrieve machine account hash from dcorp-dc without using administrator access and use that to execute a Silver Ticket attack to get code execution with WMI*
-To retrieve access without Domain admin access we need to modify a permission on the dc So open a session and
+To retrieve access without Domain admin access we need to modify a permission on the dc So open a session, import race.ps1 and lau